A brief history of the organ

 When the work is completed, we will have fulfilled our responsibility in terms of our stewardship of the organ and it will be ‘fit for purpose’ for the next two to three generations.

-There are two ways to make a donation to the Organ Fund:
+There are three ways to make a donation to the Organ Fund:

 - Transfer directly into the Church bank account 30-98-06 02034848